CSCfi/csc-user-guide/docs/quantum-computing/helmi/helmi_accounts.md

 ## LUMI Helmi projects vs. regular LUMI projects

 When applying for a new project in MyCSC for the Helmi partition, under "Select LUMI **access mode**", select the "Development" option.
+From here fill in the **resources**: 200,000 QPUs.
+You will need to mention "Helmi" in the description of program codes, methods and research objectives.

 !!! info "Pilot Phase"
 	During the pilot phase, approved projects will **only** get 48 hours of access to the LUMI Partition.